ranfysvalle02/blog-drafts/self-attention.md

 * **Positive impact:** Attention allows LLMs to focus on the most relevant parts of the input sequence when generating a response.
 This leads to responses that are more coherent, relevant, and grammatically correct.
 * **Negative impact:**
-    * **Focus on misleading information:**  If the input contains misleading or irrelevant keywords, the LLM's attention might be drawn to them, resulting in inaccurate or nonsensical responses.
+    * **Focus on misleading information:**  If the input contains misleading or irrelevant keywords, the LLM's attention might be drawn to them, resulting in inaccurate, nonsensical or other undesired responses.
     * **Missing key information:**  The LLM might overlook crucial information if the wording is different from what it's trained on.

-**The Illusion of "Intelligence"**

-The term "intelligence" is often used to describe the capabilities of mathematical models like LLMs.
-However, it's important to note that this "intelligence" is heavily dependent on the quality and diversity of the training data.
-The model's "intelligence" can be biased, limited, and even misleading.
-For instance, an LLM trained on mostly news articles might struggle to understand sarcasm or humor.

-Moreover, the concept of "intelligence" in the context of automating unpredictable workflows is problematic for LLMs.
-Due to the way 'attention' works, LLMs can be manipulated, leading to potentially undesirable outcomes.

 ## Introduction